 For the 2021-22 financial year, \$25.5m will be spent on road and road related projects.
-This amount will be used to fund the cycleway construction program, the major works program, the minor works program, the bridge maintenance program, the footpath construction and reconstruction program and the road reconstruction program.
+This amount will be used to fund the cycleway construction program, the major works program, the bridge maintenance program, the footpath construction and reconstruction program and the road reconstruction program.